Marion Fahey: Superintendent of schools

 On April 29, 1975, Fahey was appointed superintendent of the Boston Public Schools.
-She was elected on the second ballot when Paul Tierney who had voted for incumbent superintendent William J. Leary broke a 2-2 deadlock between Paul J. Ellison and John J. Kerrigan, who voted for Fahey and John J. McDonough and Kathleen Sullivan, who voted for associate superintendent Paul A. Kennedy.
+She was elected on the second ballot when Paul Tierney who had voted for incumbent superintendent William J. Leary broke a 2–2 deadlock between Paul J. Ellison and John J. Kerrigan, who voted for Fahey and John J. McDonough and Kathleen Sullivan, who voted for associate superintendent Paul A. Kennedy.
 Fahey was Boston's first female superintendent and only the second woman to head a public school system in a major American city (after Barbara Sizemore of District of Columbia Public Schools).

-Fahey’s appointment came less than a year after Judge W. Arthur Garrity Jr.'s decision in Morgan v.
+Fahey's appointment came less than a year after Judge W. Arthur Garrity Jr.'s decision in Morgan v.
 Hennigan, which resulted in court-ordered desegregation busing in Boston Public Schools.
 Fahey's efforts to desegregate Boston Public Schools were supported by the U.S. District Court, but opposed by parents, students, teachers, and public officials.
 By 1976, two of the three members who had voted for Fahey were no longer on the committee (Kerrigan was elected to the city council and Ellison was defeated for reelection) and an effort was made to replace Fahey as superintendent.
 Edward Bennett Williams was approached about the superintendent's job, but was not interested.
 Her relationship with the school committee further deteriorated after an interview in which she made critical comments about three of the committee members was published in the Herald American.
-However, one of the three anti-Fahey members of the school committee, John J. McDonough, stated that he did not want to remove her from office because he wanted more time to evaluate her performance and he believed that if she was removed, Garrity would place the entire district in receivership and appointed Fahey as the receiver.
+However, one of the three anti-Fahey members of the school committee, John J. McDonough, stated that he did not want to remove her from office because he wanted more time to evaluate her performance and he believed that if she was removed, Garrity would place the entire district in receivership and appoint Fahey as the receiver.
 When Fahey's contract expired in 1978, she was not placed on the list of finalists for superintendent.
 She was reassigned to the position of senior transition management officer by her successor Robert Coldwell Wood.